Princess Cecilia of Sweden: Countess of Arboga

-In August 1565, Cecilia arrived to Baden-Rodemachen, where she stayed for five years.
+In August 1566, Cecilia arrived to Baden-Rodemachern, where she stayed for five years.
 The religious war in the Netherlands was ongoing and the troops of the Duke of Alba moved around the territory of her residence and occupied her dower lands, which caused her economic distress.
-In 1569, the second half of Baden, Baden-Baden, was inherited by the under age nephew of her consort and placed under the rule of his Catholic relative Albert V of Bavaria, who treated the Protestants with brutality.
+In 1569, the second half of Baden, Baden-Baden, was inherited by the underage nephew of her consort and placed under the rule of his Catholic relative Albert V of Bavaria, who treated the Protestants with brutality.
 Cecilia wrote to her brother John III of Sweden and stated that she feared for their safety, and asked for permission to return to Sweden.

 Upon their arrival in Kalmar in Sweden in 1571, she was informed of the arrival of an English merchant, John Dymosh (also called John Diamond), with a fleet of 50 ships.
 This was her former creditor, who had confiscated her property in lieu of debts upon her departure.
 Cecilia was given permission from John to arrest Dymosh, whose fleet was confiscated – he was to spend five years in prison.
 Christopher left Sweden soon after to fulfill his promise to John in exchange for his permission to live in Sweden: to provide Sweden with mercenaries upon the ongoing war with Russia.
 He never returned.

 In Sweden, Cecilia was granted the city of Arboga as her personal fief, and styled herself Countess of Arboga.
 Cecilia had the authority to manage the trading policy and the legal system and see to it that the royal laws were respected, and she also managed certain taxation on import and export.
-Among earned incomes on mining and farming.
-Cecilia was also active within piracy.
+In addition to earning income on mining and farming, Cecilia was also active within piracy.
 One of her missions in Sweden was to have her dowry finally paid to her.
 John III could not afford to do so.
-Cecilia was given a fleet of ships from John as part payment of her dowry, and used this fleet to attack ship on the Baltic sea.
-John had several licences issued to pirates on the Baltic sea with permission to attack ships on their way to Russia, often English and Dutch, to disturb Russian trade during the war between Sweden and Russia.
+Cecilia was given a fleet of ships from John as partial payment of her dowry, and used this fleet to attack ships on the Baltic Sea.
+John had several licences issued to pirates on the Baltic Sea with permission to attack ships on their way to Russia, often English and Dutch, to disturb Russian trade during the war between Sweden and Russia.
 Cecilia, however, also came in conflict with John because she violated her permission by also attacking ships from friendly nations, such as Danish, which created tension between Sweden and Denmark.